jokob-sk/NetAlertX/front/plugins/README.md

 - The `options` property is used in conjunction with these types:
   - `threshold` - The `options` array contains objects from lowest `maximum` to highest with corresponding `hexColor` used for the value background color if it's less than the specified `maximum`, but more than the previous one in the `options` array
   - `replace` - The `options` array contains objects with an `equals` property, that is compared to the "value" and if the values are the same, the string in `replacement` is displayed in the UI instead of the actual "value"
-  - `devicemac` - The value is considered to be a mac adress and a link pointing to the device with teh given mac address is generated.
+  - `devicemac` - The value is considered to be a mac adress and a link pointing to the device with the given mac address is generated.
   - `url` - The value is considered to be a url so a link is generated.